 Sixth, attention needs to be paid to the governance structure under which the entire cycle of policy development and implementation will operate.
 This governance may occur at two levels.
 The first level concerns the actual process of developing the policy and includes the idea of a steering committee and task teams appointed by a very senior government authority to drive the process.
-The second level can incorporate the first level through the establishment of an institutional infrastructure, such as a dedicated national agency with a secretariat, to continuously monitor and evaluate performance in STI against the background of a policy process, it is important that those developing the policy include those who will be at the front line of implementing and benefiting from it and those who understand the reality on the ground.
+The second level can incorporate the first level through the establishment of an institutional infrastructure, such as a dedicated national agency with a secretariat, to continuously monitor and evaluate performance in STI against the background of a policy framework and to provide data to inform all aspects of the policy cycle.
+Throughout the policy process, it is important that those developing the policy include those who will be at the f ront line of implementing and benefiting from it and those who understand the reality on the ground.
 Similarly, those implementing the policy on the ground need continual guidance regarding whether the implementation is consistent with the original intent of the policy and coherent with broader government activities and overall national development.